-Guarantor mortgages are primarily to assist first time buyers get on the property ladder and it will enhance the borrowing power of the applicant.
+Guarantor mortgages are primarily to assist first time buyers to get on the property ladder and it will enhance the borrowing power of the applicant.

 The guarantor will give a fall back to a lender in case the applicant defaults on their repayments.
-Basically, they sign up to be liable if the applicant stops paying back what they owed, therefore, the lender has the right to pursue the guarantor for any missed payments.
+Basically, they sign up to be liable if the applicant stops paying back what they owed; therefore, the lender has the right to pursue the guarantor for any missed payments.
 Their guarantee basically means that you are less of a risk because they have a way of getting their money back if you don't stick to your agreement with them.